In This Article

 The Final Takeaway

 I left the spa feeling entirely renewed.
 Ask my friends—I wouldn't shut up about it.
 Never in my career had I had a facial so entirely incredible from start to finish.
 Usually, they'll be results-based facials that feel less relaxing and spa-like or soothing facials that don't yield the most exciting results.
 This one was a mixture of the two and then some.
-My face was contoured, toned, de-puffed, massaged, moisturized, supple, plumped, and about a hundred other adjectives to describe "really good skin."
+My face was contoured, toned, de-puffed, massaged, moisturized, plumped, and about a hundred other good things.
 I could have cried I was so happy.
 But I'll save you the time and tissues it would take to calm me down.
 This facial is a game-changer, and it's worth the 60 minutes and $325 it takes to get it.